tytydraco/yessleep/out/I_Found_a_Missing_Girl_at_the_Bottom_of_a_Hole.md

-We found a shaded spot next to an outcropping of rocks next to the trail, took off our packs, and pulled out some snacks.
+We found a shaded spot next to an outcropping of rocks just off of to the trail, took off our packs, and pulled out some snacks.
 We sat silently eating and listening between deafening bites of granola.